WJ-NTU-Projects/CZ3004-Multidisciplinary-Design-Project/README.md

 | -------------- | ------------------- |
 | IntelliJ IDEA  | 2019.3.3            |

-If not using IDEA, Gradle plugin and external libraries may need to be installed separately.
+If not using IDEA, Gradle plugin and external libraries may need to be configured separately.
 Maven may be used as all libraries are available on Maven Central.

 External libraries (if not using IDEA):
 * [TornadoFX - Lightweight JavaFX Framework for Kotlin](https://github.com/edvin/tornadofx)